jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 ### Interface-Like Static

 Is anything defined inside an interface static?
 I don’t know.
-Interfaces will be excluded from the first version.
+Interfaces might be excluded from the first version.

 ### Important Brainstorm